Please note, Rofuto closed permanently in January 2018.

 The Afternoon Tea is served on a tower, and is colourful and I immediately want to dive head-first into it.
 The selection is an interesting Asian twist on afternoon tea classics.

-The Coronation Chicken Bao Buns are warm, with fluffy, soft buns and delicious creamy chicken feeling.
+The Coronation Chicken Bao Buns are warm, with fluffy, soft buns and delicious creamy chicken filling.
 I’m usually not all that fussed about Coronation Chicken, but this is delicious, and I could have eaten lots of them.

 Our other savoury options are sushi.
 We had Smoked Pepper and Avocado Nigiri, and a Smoked Salmon, Pickled Mooli, Inari, Orange Tobiko Uramaki.
 All the sushi is perfect; pretty, perfectly formed and tasty.